Credit card identity theft is on the rise. These services can help you monitor your credit and catch mistakes as early as possible.

 Pros and cons of credit monitoring services

-Credit monitoring services can offer convenience.
+On the pro side, credit monitoring services can offer convenience.
 But more than that, they can be a helpful tool for detecting fraud and managing credit health.

 Reviewing your credit reports one by one can be time-consuming.
 By the time you spot a change to your credit report, someone may have already racked up thousands of dollars in debt in your name.
 Credit monitoring services make it easier to take quick action to stop identity theft.